Prokid64/prokid64.github.io/src/content/post/christ-the-messiah.md

 [^1]: Douglas Wilson, *To the Church in Rome*, Copyright 2020, 2023 by Douglas Wilson.
 Published by Canon Press. p.101.
 See also pp.92-101

-As much as sin screwed us up, God's grace fixes us up *and then makes us even better*.
+As much as sin messed us up, God's grace fixes us up *and then makes us even better*.
 Jesus doesn't just make us "ok" then leave us.
 He is dedicated to making a new humanity that is far better than the first one was *before the Fall.*

 The same applies with creation.
 As futile as sin made the earth, Christ will make it hundreds of times more abundant.